SteveMutter/autodarts-Community-Docs/English/Guide - Too many Mistakes - What to do.md

 surround or anything.
 Screws are the best thing for fixing it strong.
 Nothing should move during the game.
 Number ring also sometimes produce vibrations.

 + The LED / light surround should also be stable enough mounted.
-Take a look how mutch KALVIN the LED stripe has.
+Take a look how much KALVIN the LED stripe has.
 To less and to mutch both things are not good.
 Normally original target Stripe has 120 LED with 6000K.
 A Dimmer would be good if you are not sure.